Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 Learn in 5 minutes.
 No rulebook.

 Your first game is scripted move-by-move for both players.
 By turn three you have already felt the Turning: a spirit dies and comes back stronger.
 Then the training wheels come off.
-Easy for ages 10 and up, less reading, more playing.
+Easy to learn, built for 14+, less reading, more playing.

 ▶ Play it in your browser now Free print & play pack → The one-page rules →